 The confusion arises from the fact that both types of hob are electric ceramic hobs, so they look very similar.
 Many induction hobs also glow like halogen hobs, but this is just to show you that they are hot—they aren’t transmitting heat via infrared light.

 Halogen hobs have been largely replaced by induction hobs, which most people consider to be superior.
-If you’re looking to replace a halogen hob, it might be a good idea to replace it with an induction one.
+If you’re looking to replace an existing halogen hob, it might be worthwhile replacing it with an induction one instead.